grafana/agent/docs/configuration-reference.md

 # Controls the Agent integration
 agent:
   # Enables the Agent integration, allowing the Agent to automatically
-  # collect and send its own metrics.
+  # collect and send metrics about itself.
   [enabled: <boolean> | default = false]

   # How often should the metrics be collected?
 Defaults to